marsupialtail/quokka/docs/docs/runtime.md

 Quokka follows a checkpoint-based system where each channel periodically asynchronously checkpoints its local state to persistent storage (AWS S3).
 Note that this is quite efficient given the types of states we typically have, such as (typically) small intermediate aggregation results and sets of batches that are monotonically added to.
 (This is definitely an area of future work)

-If you've read the Spark streaming paper, you would be smirking right now: "yes checkpoints are great, but you must turn off the entire system when a machine fails to sync it back to the latest good state, and then reapply all the inputs."
+The problem is easy to spot: "yes checkpoints are great, but you must turn off the entire system when a machine fails to sync it back to the latest good state, and then reapply all the inputs."
 Yes that is true for a general-purpose streaming system like Flink or Naiad.
 Coordinated global rollbacks really suck.
 But in Quokka where all the stateful operators are confluent, this need not happen.

 What happens when machine A dies? **TLDR: machine B can keep doing work as if nothing is wrong, while machine A's workload eventually gets rescheduled.**